txtsd/ihavea.quest/posts/2022-09-30-status-update.md

 ### Khazad-dûm

-Moria is my favorite place in ALL of Tolkien's works!
+[Moria](https://en.wikipedia.org/wiki/Moria,_Middle-earth) is my favorite place in ALL of Tolkien's works!
 I absolutely love the Dwarves, their lore, and Dwarven architecture.
 It should come as no surprise, then, that I named my local domain `khazad.dum`.
 Navigating to it in the browser yields a list of local services which are reverse proxies to individual subdomains.
-There is Jackett, FlareSolverr, SyncThing, and :8080, to name a few.
+There is [Jackett](https://github.com/Jackett/Jackett), [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr), [Syncthing](https://github.com/syncthing/syncthing/), and :8080, to name a few.

 This worked out of the box for everything except Firefox, which parsed the domain in the URL bar as a search query since .dum is not a TLD in the IANA Root Zone Database.